The unmistakable Crested Tit, a charismatic inhabitant of mature pine forests.

 Current Status

-The Crested Tit is classified as "Least Concern" on the IUCN Red List globally, due to its large range.
+The Crested Tit is classified as "Least Concern" (LC) on the IUCN Red List globally, due to its large range.
 However, populations can be vulnerable to habitat loss or degradation at a local or regional level.
 Its reliance on mature coniferous forests, especially those with deadwood for nesting, makes it an indicator species for forest health.

 Threats